Skip resolutions for something better

 Long-term goals are worth having a crack at too.
 Planning to buy your house with KiwiSaver is a good example.
 Remember, time is on your side, so you can achieve much more than you’d ever anticipate.

-After the year that was 2020, we all need to turn the page.
-So whichever alternative to New Year’s resolutions you take – intentions, words or setting targets – may they jumpstart your 2021 like never before.
+After the last few years, we all need to turn the page.
+So whichever alternative to New Year’s resolutions you take – intentions, words or setting targets – may they jumpstart your 2023 like never before.

 2:26pm | 17 Dec 2020

 Good sound comments

 No one has commented on this page yet.